-Now we need to replace the unknown values of the frequencies in \eqref{MLFR} by their estimates.
-In this paper we study two different (in terms of frequency estimation) approaches to the design of MOS algorithms.
+In the case of unknown or partially unknown frequencies, we need to replace the frequencies in \eqref{MLFR} by their estimates.
+In this paper, we study two different (in terms of frequency estimation) approaches to the design of MOS algorithms.